Navigation: INSTALLATION INSTRUCTIONS >

-The Network versions of DONATION can be installed on multiple computers on a local area network (usually in your organization's office), or optionally on computers in separate locations (e.g. home and office) over the Internet.
-(See below for details on the Internet option.)
-With the Network Versions, you have only one copy of the database, on a computer running what is called the Network Server version of DONATION, and all other computers run what is called the Network Client version of DONATION, and access the database that is on the Local Network Server Version's computer.
+The Local Network Versions of DONATION can be installed on multiple computers on a local area network (usually in your organization's office).
+With the Local Network Versions, you have only one copy of the database, on a computer running what is called the Local Network Server Version of DONATION, and all other computers run what is called the Local Network Client Version of DONATION, and access the database that is on the Local Network Server Version's computer.
 Multiple users can run DONATION and make changes to the database simultaneously.

-This page is only about the Network Versions, however.
+This page is only about the Local Network Versions, however.

-The Network Server version is installed via the doninstNetServer.exe installation program, which you download from the DOWNLOAD page on the website, at https://software4nonprofits.com/download-all/, by clicking the Download Local Network Server button on that page and following the prompts.
-As part of the installation of DONATION, the Firebird Server database software, which runs as a service on your computer, and which can make access to the database available from other computers as well.
-The database file must also be on a local hard drive of the computer that the Network Server version is installed on.
-Only one computer on a network should have the Network Server version installed on it.
+The Local Network Server Version is installed via the doninstNetServer.exe installation program, which you download from the DOWNLOAD page on the website, at https://software4nonprofits.com/download-all/, by clicking the Download Local Network Server button on that page and following the prompts.
+As part of the installation of DONATION, this installs the Firebird Server database software, which runs as a service on your computer, and which can make access to the database available from other computers as well.
+The database file must also be on a local hard drive of the computer that the Local Network Server Version is installed on.
+Only one computer on a network should have the Local Network Server Version installed on it.

-The Network Client version is installed via the doninstNetClient.exe installation program, which you also download from the DOWNLOAD page on the website, at https://software4nonprofits.com/download-all/, by clicking the Download Local Network Client button on that page and following the prompts.
-This can be used on a second or further computer on the same network that a Network Server version was installed on, and it accesses the database that is on the computer that the Network Server version was installed on.
+The Local Network Client version is installed via the doninstNetClient.exe installation program, which you also download from the DOWNLOAD page on the website, at https://software4nonprofits.com/download-all/, by clicking the Download Local Network Client button on that page and following the prompts.
+This can be used on a second or further computer on the same network that a Local Network Server Version was installed on, and it accesses the database that is on the computer that the Local Network Server Version was installed on.

-If you are running a firewall on the computer running the Network Server version, you may have to make an adjustment, so that the Network Client computers can access the database on it.
-You will know you might have this problem if you get an error message during the installation of the Network Client version (and/or when trying to run that version) that includes the words "Failed to establish a connection".
-(Alternatively, you could get that message because either the computer name or the directory and filename of the database file were specified incorrectly, when installing the Network Client version.)
+If you are running a firewall on the computer running the Local Network Server Version, you will usually have to make an adjustment, so that the Network Client computers can access the database on it, on port 3050.
+You will know you might have this problem if you get an error message during the installation of the Local Network Client Version (and/or when trying to run that version) that includes the words "Failed to establish a connection".
+(Alternatively, you could get that message because either the computer name or the directory and filename of the database file were specified incorrectly, when installing the Local Network Client Version.)

-If you have this problem and are using the built-in Windows Firewall or Windows Defender Firewall on your computer running the Network Server version of DONATION, you can set up an appropriate Exception as follows:
+If you have this problem and are using the built-in Windows Firewall or Windows Defender Firewall on your computer running the Local Network Server Version of DONATION, you can set up an appropriate Exception as follows:

 For Windows 7 or 8: